kyleherzog/HtmlValues/README.md

-# HtmlConstants
+# WebIdentifiers.Html
-Provides HTML constant definitions including tags and attributes.
+Provides constant definitions for identifiers used in HTML including tags and attributes.